mehulagg/gitlab/doc/user/project/integrations/redmine.md

 - New issue URL: `https://redmine.example.com/projects/gitlab-ci/issues/new`

 You can also disable [GitLab internal issue tracking](../issues/index.md) in this project.
-Learn more about the consequences of disabling GitLab issues in [Sharing and permissions](../settings/index.md#sharing-and-permissions).
+Learn more about the steps and consequences of disabling GitLab issues in [Sharing and permissions](../settings/index.md#sharing-and-permissions).

-To disable GitLab issues:

-1. Go to **Settings > General** page.
-1. Expand **Visibility, project features, permissions**.
-1. Turn off the toggle under **Issues**.

 ## Reference issues in Redmine